eried/Research/Tesla/Model3/Highland/soft_closing_frunk.md

 ## Frunk does not fully close

 There is a very narrow instance where the frunk can fully close.
 It seems very tricky at first.
-Do not attach the final trip inside the frunk, loose the nuts of the latch system until it fully closes the frunk.
+Do not attach the final lid (the one with the light) inside the frunk, loose the nuts of the latch system until it fully closes the frunk.

 <img src="https://github.com/user-attachments/assets/3548e28c-f685-43b8-b3dd-417663dd0cf4" height="300" />